kilar95/Data-Analysis---Cyclistics-/README.md

 Since Cyclistics is a fictional company, the 2021 data used for this project comes from Divvy, a bike-sharing company that operates in Chicago.
 Furthemore, the data used has been made available by Motivate International Inc, under this [license](https://ride.divvybikes.com/data-license-agreement).

+Data includes monthly historical trip data from **January 2021** to **December 2021**, organized in csv files.
+Each csv files contains structured data with 13 colomuns and a variable number of rows.

+The data is credible and free of bias.
+It comes from a reliable source and it's original.